What Teams Miss When They Talk About "First-Party" Data

 They have:

-That clarity reduces rework.
-It lowers internal anxiety.
-And it makes growth more sustainable because teams aren’t constantly guessing whether they’re about to cross a line.
+That clarity reduces rework and makes growth more sustainable because teams aren't constantly guessing whether they're about to cross a line.

 That's a signal worth paying attention to.
 I'm always happy to talk through where those questions are coming up for you — and what clarity would unlock next.
 This is exactly the kind of misalignment the Data Autonomy Framework™ is designed to surface and resolve.